Neurotech-Hub/Hublink-BEAM/README.md

 On power-up or reset, the device:
 1. Stops any running ULP program to free GPIO pins
 2. Initializes pins and I2C power
-3. Checks battery voltage (purple LED if battery < 3.4V)
+3. Checks battery voltage (purple LED and initialization failure if battery < 3.7V on first boot)
 4. Initializes SD card (must be present)
 5. Sets up sensors and RTC
 6. Creates a new log file with today's date and next available number